zenprotocol/docs/docs/root/contracts/contract-structure.rst

 ----------

 * :fsharp:`txSkel : Zen.Types.txSkeleton`
-    The transaction which used the contract.
+    The partial transaction supplied as input to the contract.

 * :fsharp:`context : Zen.Types.context`
     The blockchain context of the transaction, given by :fsharp:`blockNumber` (unsigned 32 bit integer), and :fsharp:`timestamp` - which is the UNIX Epoch time (unsigned 64 bit integer) of the block creation.